The complete guide to corporate travel policies

 Lastly, consider creating a checklist that employees can use to tick off each booking or expense submission step as they go.

-Create a comprehensive FAQ
+Create a comprehensive travel policy FAQ section

 Even the most concise, well-written travel policies won’t cover every eventuality or question an employee might have.
 Plus, if you make changes to your travel policy, these too will need to be reflected.